jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/1-introduction-to-iot/virtual-device.md

 ## Setup

-To use CounterFit, you will need to install some free software on your computer.

-### Task

-Install the required software.

-1. Install Python.
-Refer to the [Python downloads page](https://www.python.org/downloads/) for instructions on install the latest version of Python.

-1. Install Visual Studio Code (VS Code).
-This is the editor you will be using to write your virtual device code in Python.
-Refer to the [VS Code documentation](https://code.visualstudio.com?WT.mc_id=academic-17441-jabenn) for instructions on installing VS Code.

-    > 💁 You are free to use any Python IDE or editor for these lessons if you have a preferred tool, but the lessons will give instructions based off using VS Code.

-1. Install the VS Code Pylance extension.
-This is an extension for VS Code that provides Python language support.
-Refer to the [Pylance extension documentation](https://marketplace.visualstudio.com/items?WT.mc_id=academic-17441-jabenn&itemName=ms-python.vscode-pylance) for instructions on installing this extension in VS Code.

 The instructions to install and configure the CounterFit app will be given at the relevant time in the assignment instructions as it is installed on a per-project basis.

 ## Hello world